 Shrader Law: Getting You the Mesothelioma Help You Deserve

 If you’ve developed mesothelioma as a result of working with asbestos, you may be owed compensation for the expenses related to your illness as well as the pain and suffering you’ve endured.
-At Shrader & Associates, our team of attorneys have recovered over $1 billion dollars for our clients and helped them achieve the justice they deserve.
+At Shrader & Associates, our team of attorneys has recovered over $1 billion dollars for our clients and helped them achieve the justice they deserve.